eerimoq/simba/doc/library-reference/drivers/gnss.rst

 `GNSS`_ is a set of global coverage satellite system, including GPS, GLONASS and Galileo.

-This drivers reads `NMEA 0183`_ sentences from a channel (often a UART driver), parses them and stores position, time and speed in the driver object.
+This driver reads `NMEA 0183`_ sentences from a channel (often a UART driver), parses them and stores position, time and speed in the driver object.